fluent/fluent-bit-docs/installation/macos.md

 ## Installing from Homebrew

 The Fluent Bit package on Homebrew is not officially supported, but should work for basic use cases and testing.
-It can be installed using.
+It can be installed using:

 ```bash
 brew install fluent-bit